 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-New Mexico shines in its variety of gemstones, rocks, minerals, crystals, and fossils, just as much as in its diversity of culinary dishes.
-It is among the best rockhounding locations in the U.S., with plenty of regions where collecting is permitted.
+New Mexico is known for its abundance of gemstones, rocks, minerals, crystals, and fossils, as well as its diverse culinary scene; it’s one of the top rockhounding destinations in the United States, with many areas where gathering is legal.

 The best rockhounding locations are the various National Forests, mining dumps, wilderness areas, or stream gravels.
 In New Mexico, you can find geodes, obsidian, turquoise, gold, diamonds, opal, jasper, agate, moonstones, apache tears, amethyst, shark teeth, staurolite, and various other items.

-Though New Mexico is a fantastic state to visit, especially for a rock collector, there are certain spots more worthy than others.
-Let’s see exactly what you can find in New Mexico, and where to go!
+Though New Mexico is an excellent place to explore, particularly for rock collectors, some locations are more profitable than others.
+Let’s look at what you can find in New Mexico and where to go!

-If you are interested in checking out the best rockhounding book about rockhounding in New Mexico you can find it by clicking here (Amazon link).
+If you are interested in checking out the best rockhounding book about rockhounding in New Mexico, you can find it here (Amazon link).

 Best Rockhounding Locations in New Mexico